Dangles91/Godot.Community.ControlBinding/README.md

 </details>

 ### List Binding
-List bindings can be bound to an `ObservableList<T>` to benefit from adding and removing items
+List bindings can be bound to an `ObservableCollection<T>` (or any data structure that implements `INotifyCollectionChanged`) to benefit from adding and removing items

 <details>
 <summary>details</summary>